wanderview/fetchevent-worker-timing/explainer.md

 let cacheElapsed = entry.cacheMatchEnd - entry.cacheMatchStart;
 ```

-The main downside of this alternative is that it only provides information about the particular Response that was passed to the FetchEvent.
+The main downside of this alternative is that it only provides information about the particular `Response` that was passed to the `FetchEvent`.
 If the service worker script does anything beyond a simple cache or pass-through operation then it will miss important information.

-For example, if a service worker implements a fallback strategy then this alternative will provide information about how long it took to fetch() the network Response.
+For example, if a service worker implements a fallback strategy then this alternative will provide information about how long it took to `fetch()` the network `Response`.
 It will completely ignore the time required to access the Cache API to determine the resource was not available locally.

 Given that we need to help sites with large complex service worker scripts we chose to forego this alternative approach.